 Please visit the Department of Radiation Oncology website for more information about current research in the department.

-For course information, please visit the Radiology page of this Bulletin.
+For course information, please visit the Medical Physics page of this Bulletin.

-The four-week clerkship in radiation oncology will provide students with the opportunity to participate in the evaluation and management of a broad range of patients referred for consideration of radiation therapy.
+The four-week clerkship in Radiation Oncology will provide students with the opportunity to participate in the evaluation and management of a broad range of patients referred for consideration of radiation therapy.
 Clerkship activities will take place at the Barnes-Jewish Hospital/Siteman Cancer Center complex and at our satellite facilities.
 Students will conduct patient evaluations under the supervision of radiation oncology department residents and faculty.
-Students will attend many conferences throughout this clerkship, with the workday starting between 7:00 a.m. and 7:30 a.m.
-Students will also have the opportunity to attend the appropriate multidisciplinary clinics, follow-up clinics, and conferences (e.g., pediatric neuro-oncology, cardiothoracic oncology, lymphoma, gynecological tumors) that pertain to their rotation schedule.
+Students will attend many conferences throughout the weeks of this clerkship, with the workday starting between 7:00 and 7:30 a.m.
+Students will also have the opportunity to attend the appropriate multidisciplinary clinics, follow-up clinics, and multidisciplinary conferences (such as pediatric neuro-oncology, cardiothoracic oncology, lymphoma, GYN tumor conferences, and so on) pertaining to their rotation schedule.
 Instructional materials are available for students on the rotation.
-(Students are not expected to purchase any curricular materials for this clerkship.)
-Student performance will be evaluated by both residents and faculty members who supervise the student over the course of the four-week clerkship.
-(Level: MS3)
+(Students are not expected to purchase any curricular materials for the clerkship.)
+Student performance will be evaluated by both resident and faculty members who supervise the student over the course of the four-week clerkship.